argonautproject/questionnaire/source/pages/_includes/link-list.md

 [FHIR Version 4.0.0]: http://hl7.org/fhir/R4/ "FHIR Release #4: First Normative Content"
 [Patient Reported Outcomes (PRO)]: http://www.hl7.org/fhir/us/patient-reported-outcomes/history.cfml "Standardization in the creation, administration and sharing of PRO data"
  [HealthMeasures]: http://www.healthmeasures.net/index.php?option=com_content&view=category&layout=blog&id=164&Itemid=1133 "HealthMeasures (also known as the Person-Centered Assessment Resource) is a grant from the National Institutes of Health (NIH) to expand and automate use of four state-of-the-science measurement systems: PROMIS®, NIH Toolbox®, Neuro-QoL, and ASCQ-Me®."
- [`readOnly`]:{site.data.fhir.path}}questionnaire-definitions.html#Questionnaire.item.readOnly  "An indication, when true, that the value cannot be changed by a human respondent to the Questionnaire."
+ [`readOnly`]:{{site.data.fhir.path}}questionnaire-definitions.html#Questionnaire.item.readOnly  "An indication, when true, that the value cannot be changed by a human respondent to the Questionnaire."
  [Argonaut Questionnaire Test Renderer]: http://gettingstarte-cjfwz-env.us-west-2.elasticbeanstalk.com/
+ [modifier extension]: {{site.data.fhir.path}}extensibility.html#modifierExtension "An extension that modifies the meaning of the element that contains it.
+Typically, this means information that qualifies or negates the primary meaning of the element that contains it."
+ [described above]: #get-next-question